SurenVayradyan/SurenVayradyan/README.md

-- 👋 Hi, I’m @SurenVayradyan
+- 👋 Hi, I’m SurenVayradyan
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Python
 - 📫 How to reach me https://t.me/VayradyanS or https://www.linkedin.com/in/z0r/